YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: Summary Conclusion

-In this paper, we present the design, implementation, deployment and operation of \toolname, a first-of-its kind, full fledged system that allows any user, through a browser extension, to know in real time how much money the RTB ad-ecosystem pays to show him ads.
-We have been operating the system for the last \toolAvailable and it has already been used by \rusers real users.
-During this time period, we collected RTB-related metadata, and using a previously analyzed RTB dataset, in this paper, we make the following main findings regarding RTB prices and their evolution over time: \begin{itemize}[itemsep=-1pt, leftmargin=\parindent] \item In a period of 3 years, RTB prices increased by about 75\%. \item Advertisers kept the same bidding policies regarding the IAB category of a website over time. \item Advertisers are bidding more aggressively on Saturdays, compared to the rest of the week. \item Prices increase during the day until afternoon (6am-6pm). \item Prices for younger users are higher than older users. \item Cookie Synchronization does not have an impact on the price of an auctioned ad. \end{itemize}
+In this paper, we presented the design, implementation and deployment of \toolname, a first-of-its kind, full fledged system that allows any user to learn in real time while browsing how much money the RTB ecosystem pays to show them ads.
+We operated the system for a year, and it was used by \rusers users.
+During this time period, we collected RTB-price metadata, and using past reported numbers for RTB ad-prices in mobile and desktop, in this paper, we make the following findings regarding RTB prices and their evolution over time:

+\begin{itemize}[itemsep=0pt, leftmargin=\parindent] \item Desktop RTB prices have increased 4.6$\times$ within 7 years. \item During weekends and Mondays, the ad-prices tend to be higher than weekdays. \item Ad-prices are higher in the morning hours than afternoon or evening hours. \item The most popular publisher categories (using IAB) are News, and Technology/Computing. \item The most expensive publisher categories (using IAB) are Sports, and Food/Drink. \item Advertisers pay 2.4$\times$ more to target women than men. \item Younger users (25-34 years old) cost 2.5$\times$ more to be reached than older groups (35-44 years old). \item USA, Switzerland, and Spain have higher median ad prices across the 11 countries in our dataset. \item Performing cookie syncing before an RTB auction leads to increased median prices by 19\%. \end{itemize}

+In addition, we performed a privacy evaluation of the system, to identify possible threats against user's anonymity.
+We measured the limits of user anonymity with a uniqueness study via surprisal and k-anonymity analysis.
+Finally, we studied the trade-off of anonymity via feature aggregation vs. performance of price modeling with ML methods.
+In summary, the main takeaways from the privacy evaluation of this tool were: